SySS-Research/invoke-lsaparse/README.md

 This PowerShell script can be used to extract user credentials (currently only NT hashes) from LSA memory dump files.
 Its only dependency is the executable of the [Microsoft Console Debugger (cdb.exe)](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) which is integrated into the PowerShell code by using the corresponding build script.

+A tech blog article titled [Extracting Secrets from LSA by Use of PowerShell](https://blog.syss.com/posts/powershell-lsa-parsing/) about the problem of parsing LSA process memory dumps can be found on the [SySS Tech Blog](https://blog.syss.com/).

 ## Installation